We can help you and your business to manage tax costs and risks and claim the reliefs and exemptions you are entitled to

 ACTION POINT: If you are already in capped drawdown prior to 6 April 2015, you can move to the new unlimited regime and draw more income than the current maximum.
 This may have implications for any future contributions and you should seek professional advice.

-Unfortunately, members of unfunded public sector Defined Benefit schemes, such as the NHS Superannuation scheme won’t be able to transfer to Defined Benefit schemes.
+Unfortunately, members of unfunded public sector Defined Benefit schemes, such as the NHS Superannuation scheme won’t be able to transfer to Defined Contribution schemes.

 ACTION POINT: Speaking to an adviser before transferring benefits out of a Defined Benefit scheme will ensure you are aware of the full implications.
 From April 2015 this will be a legal requirement where the transfer value is greater than £30,000.